theheking/intro-to-r/content/2_datatypes.md

 For instance, let's round genome_length_mb to one decimal place.
 Typing `round()` shows there are two arguments (pops up a yellow box).

-If you know the function, but don't know how to use it.
-We can find out more details about the command of interest, we can use the `help` command too.
+If you know the function, but don't know how to use it, we can use the `help` command too.

 ```
 help(round)